Busan: Air

-Busan is served by Gimhae International Airport in Gangseo-gu.
+Busan is served by Gimhae International Airport in Gangseo District.
 Gimhae International Airport is connected by Busan-Gimhae Light Rail Transit.

+A new airport is being built on the southern end of Gadeokdo island to replace Gimhae International Airport, this will be the first airport constructed offshore in South Korea.

 International relations

-Twin towns – sister cities
+Sister cities

 Busan shares the title of sister city with several coastal cities or provinces around the world.